elvisimprsntr/siriproxy-redeye/README.md

 Let me know if you want to collaborate.

-- Improve support for multiple RedEye units using key/value hash or array.
 - Pull in channel guide from Zap2It or some other TV guide database.
 - Make plugin self aware of your configuration using the REST interface.